weinstockj/GEM/README.md

  - Model coefficients (e.g. beta),
  - Fitted mutation burden estimates (fitted),
  - Loss history, and other parameters.

+### Vignettes

+Please see the "articles" portion of the package website for a brief vignette.

 ### Testing
 To run the tests for GEM, execute: